fisapool/ResearchRover/README.md

 4. To view saved notes:
    - Navigate to the Notes tab
    - Notes are organized by category
-5. To use research tools (coming soon):
+5. To use research tools:
    - Navigate to the Tools tab
-   - Choose the tool you need (DOI validation, text analysis, etc.)
+   - Choose the tool you need:
+     - DOI validation and citation formatting
+     - Text analysis (summarize, extract key points, generate research questions, find citations)
+     - Export (PDF, TXT, HTML, CSV)

 ## Privacy & Data Storage